ibnlanre/portal/README.md

   setItem(key, value) {
     return localStorage.setItem(key, value);
   },
-  storageTransform(data) {
+  beforeStorage(data) {
     return btoa(JSON.stringify(data)); // Encrypt before storing
   },
-  usageTransform(data) {
+  beforeUsage(data) {
     return JSON.parse(atob(data)); // Decrypt when retrieving
   },
 });

 // Now, you can use these functions to persist a store const result = await getEncryptedState({ sensitive: "data" });

-const store = createStore(result);
+// When the store is initialized, the data will be decrypted. const store = createStore(result);

 // When you set the state, it will be encrypted before being stored. store.$act(setEncryptedState, false);

-// When the store is initialized, the data will be decrypted.
 ```

 ## Cookie Storage